The Microsoft 365 Defender suite of technologies offer powerful solutions to protect, detect and respond to threats to your organisation.

 There are three key Defender technologies:

-Microsoft Defender for Endpoints is a technology that, unsurprisingly, focuses on your endpoints.
+Microsoft Defender for Endpoint is a technology that, unsurprisingly, focuses on your endpoints.
 Specifically your desktop devices and your Windows servers.

 The technology is built into Windows 10 and requires only policy to be deployed to activate it – on Windows 7 and above (including Server), it requires agent software to be deployed.

-Microsoft Defender for Endpoints is Microsoft’s offering in the Endpoint Detection and Response (EDR) area.
+Microsoft Defender for Endpoint is Microsoft’s offering in the Endpoint Detection and Response (EDR) area.